madgrv/Hangman-game/hangman-game/README.md

 ## Features

 - **Interactive Keyboard**: On-screen keyboard for letter selection.
-- **Guess Feedback**: Visual representation of correct and incorrect guesses.
 - **Hangman Image**: Updated hangman drawing with each incorrect guess.
 - **Attempt Counter**: Displays the number of remaining attempts.
 - **New Game Button**: Resets the game and generates a new word to guess.